BitcoinDesign/Guide/guide/glossary/index.md

    layout = "float-right-desktop"
 %}

 Every transaction needs to be confirmed before the recipient can consider the involved bitcoin theirs.
 This waiting line for new transactions is called the mempool.
-The Bitcoin network can only process a certain amount of transactions per day, so it may take longer to process your transactions during busy times.
+The bitcoin network can only process a certain amount of transactions per day, so it may take longer to process your transactions during busy times.
 Transactions that involve higher fees are typically processed faster.

 </div>

 ### Miniscript

-A language for writing certain types of Bitcoin Scripts in a structured way.
+A language for writing certain types of bitcoin Scripts in a structured way.
 Miniscript is easier to read by developers, and also allows for various build-tools to help ensure that scripts are safe, valid, and efficient.

 **References:**